wccarleton/chronup/README.md

 #> Simulating event count sequences.
 ```

 There are two optional arguments included in the function call above, 'bigmatrix' and 'parallel'.
 In practice, a very large number of plausible event count sequences should be explored in order to account for the chronological uncertainty represented by the joint-density of radiocarbon-dates for a set of events.
 It is also increasingly common in the academic literature for the number of radiocarbon samples analyzed to be quite large (hundreds to tens-of-thousands of dates).
 So, to accommodate the large number of plausible count sequences that should be drawn---which can run into the millions---the chronup package can make use of parallelization for sampling and the R package 'bigmemory' for handling large matrices.
-The 'parallel' and 'bigmatrix' options were set to 'F' because CRAN necessarily limits the computational resources required for producing vignettes, so they are unnecessary for this demonstration.
+The 'parallel' and 'bigmatrix' options were set to 'F' because CRAN necessarily limits the computational resources required for producing vignettes, so they were not used for this demonstration.
 In practice, though, many more cores may be needed to run a real analysis involving hundreds to thousands of dates and a bigmemory matrix may be required to store and manipulate millions of sampled event count sequences.

 With the sampled sequences in hand, it will be useful to visualize the data.
 First, we can plot the event-generating process, reversing the plot axis so that time flows left-to-right: